-In extreme circumstances, termination of care may be immediate due to health or safety purposes.
-After reasonable attempts to rectify the situation have been exhausted, the following additional situations may be considered cause for immediate termination care:
+In extreme circumstances, suspension or termination of care may be immediate due to health or safety purposes without 2 weeks notice.
+The following additional situations may be considered cause for suspending or terminating care:

+- Non-payment of program fees.

-- Chronic late pick-up. - Situations that require specialized services that the YMCA is unable to provide. - Parents or children who exhibit unsafe or unacceptable behaviour towards children and families, staff, Providers, students or volunteers. - Refusal by parent/guardian to meet with the YMCA staff and/or consent to the use of support services for children if deemed necessary.
+- Chronic late pick-up.

+- Situations that require specialized services that the YMCA is unable to provide.

+- Parents or children who exhibit unsafe or unacceptable behaviour towards children and families, staff, students or volunteers. - Refusal by parent/guardian to meet with the YMCA staff and/or consent to the use of support services for children if deemed necessary.